HidlRoute/docs/README.md

 # HidlRoute Documentation

-This repository consists the sources for the HidlRoute documentation published at https://hidlroute.org/.
+This repository contains the sources of the HidlRoute documentation published at https://hidlroute.org/.
 Hidl Route is an open-source VPN management system.

 ## Build instructions